Library

 • How has your approach to doing research changed as a result of undertaking this project?

-For papers written in a language other than English, students can submit a one-page summary of the paper, written in English.
+For papers written in a language other than English, please submit a one-page summary of the paper, written in English.

-For digital projects with no bibliography, students are asked to include a list of the sources they used in their research process essay.
+For digital projects with no bibliography, students are asked to include a list of the sources they used in their research process letter.

 Students will also need a recommendation from the instructor who taught the course for which the student completed the research project or from a faculty member who served as an advisor to the research project.